Thurler/touhou-labyrinth-2-speedrun/routes/ng/murakumo.md

 ![](img/murakumo/04-01-explore.png)

+* After getting the Violent Green Rupee, farm for a bit
 * After reaching 5F, do the blue outline path
-* Before going down to 3F, farm until frontline is out of MP
+* If Nitori won't reach Lv13, farm before going down to 3F

 ## <a id="Header-2-2"></a>Explore 5F